‘Mayfair Witches’ Boss Reveals Annabeth Gish’s Return in Season 3

 What happens in Mayfair Witches Season 3?

-Season 2 came to a close on Sunday, March 2, on AMC and AMC+.
-The network says that Mayfair Witches remains among the top series on AMC+ in both viewership and acquisition.
+Season 2 came to a close on Sunday, March 2, 2025, on AMC and AMC+.
+The network has said that Mayfair Witches remains among the top series on AMC+ in both viewership and acquisition.

 “The drama and complexities of the Mayfair family continue to be an intriguing and enchanting source of story, and expanding that story against the backdrop of Salem, a historical haven of witchcraft, is an exciting next chapter for this series and our larger Anne Rice Immortal Universe,” said Dan McDermott, president of entertainment and AMC Studios for AMC Networks, in an April 9 statement.
 “Tom Schnauz has a storied history with AMC, and we’re elated to have him join the talented Esta Spalding and our Mayfair cast for a season that will explore a larger world of witchery and Mayfair family secrets as we continue to build out this dynamic franchise.”